- Choice to earn points in six frequent flyer programs

 Choose 'Altitude Qantas' and a near-free Sydney-Melbourne hop in Qantas economy is yours after spending $10,667 on purchases, or, choose the regular Altitude Rewards option and convert your points to Virgin Australia for a Sydney-Melbourne flight after a spend of $18,720.

 While the direct-earning Altitude Velocity option attracts an extra $50/year Velocity Rewards fee, taking this path provides more Velocity frequent flyer points per dollar spent (compared to converting through Altitude Rewards), giving you enough points for that same Sydney-Melbourne flight after a spend of $15,600.

 It also provides two complimentary Virgin Australia Economy X seat upgrade vouchers each year to use on selected domestic flights, which become available when you spend with Virgin Australia using your Mastercard, the value of which should offset that extra $50/year charge.

 Customers opting for Altitude Qantas can instead collect an additional Qantas Point per dollar spent on Qantas flight bookings and Qantas Club membership purchases, also for an extra fee of $50/year as applies for this opt-in.
 Note that unlike Velocity, Qantas Points can't be manually converted from Altitude Rewards, so that opt-in path is the only way to earn Qantas Points from this account.

-Also don't forget Westpac's offer of 80,000 bonus Qantas Points or 80,000 bonus Altitude points, or 80,000 bonus Velocity Points, for eligible new cardholders who apply by October 15 2019 and spend $4,000 on eligible purchases within 90 days of card approval, which can get you flying even faster.
+Also don't forget Westpac's offer of 80,000 bonus Velocity Points, or 100,000 bonus Altitude Points (worth 33,333 Velocity Points), for eligible new cardholders who apply by March 31 2020 and spend $4,000 on eligible purchases within 90 days of card approval, which can get you flying even faster.

 Inclusive travel insurance: